 Criminally good looking.

-Among the great tidal wave of cool iconography shared around social media following David Bowie’s passing last week, one image was quickly shared more than any other: his 1976 mugshot.
+Among the great tidal wave of cool iconography shared around social media following David Bowie’s passing a year ago, one image was quickly shared more than any other: his 1976 mugshot.

 Ignoring normal procedure that decrees celebrities arrested for crimes must look a little unhinged, sleepless or that an evil strand of hair made them do it (see Mel Gibson) – Bowie looked quite the opposite.
 Sharply dressed, serene, impossibly cool, Andy Warhol behind the lens.